abitofhelp/servicelib/graphql/README.md

 The package provides several helper functions for working with RBAC:

-- `IsAuthorizedDirective`: The implementation of the `@isAuthorized` directive
+- `IsAuthorizedDirective`: The implementation of the `@isAuthorized` directive that checks roles, scopes, and resources
-- `CheckAuthorization`: A helper function for checking authorization in resolvers
+- `CheckAuthorization`: A helper function for checking authorization in resolvers with roles, scopes, and resources
-- `ConvertRolesToStrings`: A helper function for converting enum roles to strings
+- `ConvertRolesToStrings`: A generic helper function for converting enum types to strings
+- `IsAuthorizedWithScopes`: A function that checks if a user has the required roles, scopes, and access to a resource
+- `HasScope`: A function that checks if a user has a specific scope
+- `HasResource`: A function that checks if a user has access to a specific resource

 ## Example Usage